 Interest from institutional deposits is not subject to tax, however, intercompany interest is taxable if annual interest from a single loan (subject to anti-avoidance measures) exceeds £100,000.

-Company to company dividends are free of tax.
+Company-to-company dividends are free of tax.

 Capital Gains Tax